-Fig. 3 shows the locations of the fragments.
-The major top and mid-section fragments are marked by "1" and the major bottom trunk fragment by "4", respectively.
-The area surrounding the fir was peppered with debris of various size.
-At the base of the fir only an about 3 m high thin stub remained, while major parts of the roots were blasted away leaving a crater about 70 cm deep (Fig.1).
+Figure 2 shows the area surrounding the fir peppered with debris of various size.
+At the base of the fir only an about 3 m high thin stub remained, while major parts of the roots were blasted away leaving a crater about 70 cm deep.
 Parts of the roots were found even in distances of several ten meters, e.g. a root fragment of about 40 kg was located in about 40 m distance.
 These very severe destructions corroborate, that the trunk and the root violently exploded.